 - It is rich in vitamin C, which stimulates the digestive system and treats constipation.

-- It prevents common infections and improves your body’s natural defense mechanism.Lemons are a great source of magnesium and calcium, which improve bone development in the mother and the baby.
+- It prevents common infections and improves your body’s natural defense mechanism.Lemons are a great source of magnesium and calcium, which improves bone development in the mother and the baby.

-- Lemon water is diuretic and beneficial in kidney functioning.
+- Lemon water works as a diuretic and beneficial in kidney functioning.
 It also prevents urogenital infections in pregnant women (23).

 [ Read: Cherries During Pregnancy ]